brodia10/eaze/README.md

-## devKit - An elegant, simple, modern web dev environment
+## devKit - A cross-platform, elegeant modern web dev environment
 ##### The developer tools you need to get you *the developer experience (and efficiency!) that you deserve*™️

 ### What's Included: